Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks

 \subsection{Ablation Study}

-The two primary novelties in Sc-GCN are the scattering channels (i.e., $\bU_{p_1}$ and $\bU_{p_2}$) and the residual convolution (controlled by the hyperparemeter $\alpha$).
-To explore their contribution and the depenence of the networs performance on the hyperparameters, Tab.~\ref{table:cora1}-\ref{table:cora5} show classification results over the Cora dataset for $\alpha=0.01,0.1,0.35,0.5,1.0$ over multiple scattering channel configurations.
-For simplicity, we focus on \emph{Cora}, but note that similar results are observed on the other datasets.
-The rows and columns in each table denote the two scattering channels used in the Sc-GCN, together with the three GCN channels (i.e., $\boldsymbol{A}^{r_k}$, $r_k=1,2,3$).
+The two primary novelties in Sc-GCN and GSAN are the scattering channels (i.e., $\bPsi_1, \bPsi_2,$ and $\bPsi_3$) and the residual convolution (controlled by the hyperparameter $\alpha$).
+To explore their contribution and the dependence of the networks performance on the hyperparameters, Tab.~\ref{tab:alpha_parameter} show classification results over the ogbn-proteins dataset for $\alpha=0.01,0.1,0.5,1.0,3.0, 5.0$ over multiple scattering channel configurations.
+For simplicity, we focus on \emph{ogbn-proteins}, but note that similar results are observed on the other datasets.

-To examine the imporatance of the parameter $\alpha$ used in the residual graph convolution layer, we observe that setting $\alpha = 0$ effectively eliminates this layer (since then $\mathbf{A}_{\text{res}}=\mathbf{I}_n$).
+To examine the importance of the parameter $\alpha$ used in the residual graph convolution layer, we observe that setting $\alpha = 0$ effectively eliminates this layer (since then $\bA_{\text{res}}=\Id_n$).
 On the other hand, increasing $\alpha$ makes the filtering effect stronger, approaching a random-walk filtering as $\alpha\rightarrow \infty$.
-We evaluate the effecto f this parameter on classification accuracy.
-Our results, displayed in Tab.~\ref{table:cora1}-\ref{table:cora5} indicate that increasing $\alpha$ to non-negligible nonzero values improves classification performance, which we interpret to be due to the removal of high-frequency noise.
-However, when $\alpha$ further increases (in particular when $\alpha=1$ in this case) the smoothing provided by this layer degrades the performance to a level close to the traditional GCN~\cite{kipf2016semi}.
+We evaluate the effect of this parameter on classification accuracy.
+Our results, displayed in Tab.~\ref{tab:alpha_parameter}, indicate that increasing $\alpha$ to non-negligible nonzero values improves classification performance, which we interpret to be due to the removal of high-frequency noise.
+However, when $\alpha$ further increases (in particular when $\alpha=5$ in this case) the smoothing provided by this layer degrades the performance to a level close to the traditional GCN~\cite{kipf2016semi}.

-We next consider the scales used in the two scattering channels of our hybrid architecture, which correspond to the rows and columns of Tab.~\ref{table:cora1}-\ref{table:cora5} here.
-Our results show that the network is relatively robust to the choice of scales.
-However, we generally observe that utilizing purely second-order coefficients gives slightly worse results than using either purely first-order coefficients or a mix of first- and second-order coefficients.
-That said, most configurations of scattering scales (with properly-tuned $\alpha$) give better results than pure GCN.

-We note that for $\alpha = 0.35$ (Tab.~\ref{table:cora3}), all scale configurations outperform GAT (83\%) and all other reported methods in Tab.~2.
-We also note that the graph residual convoluion is only useful ecause of the presence of the scattering channels.
-By itself, the residual convolution layer only applies a low-pass (smoothing) filter and therefore, would essentially be equivalent to a conventional GCN without scattering channels.